-Coverage under more than one plan
+Coverage Under more than one Plan

-If you are covered for Vision, Hearing Care and Catastrophic Drug Coverage (CDC) under another plan, your benefits will be coordinated with the other plan following insurance industry standards.
-Please refer to the 'Submission of Claims' section of this booklet for instructions.
+If you are covered for Vision or Hearing care under another plan, your benefits will be co-ordinated with the other plan following insurance industry standards.
+Please refer to the 'Submission of Claim' section of this booklet for instructions.